 Caps of the Soviet Border Guard

 Included here are caps worn by officers and men of the Soviet Border Guard.
 These troops were responsible for protection of the frontiers of the USSR.
-Their duties ranged from passport and customs control to full blown counterinsurgency and positional defense against invading armies.
-They were the first to resist the German invasion in 1941 and fought the Red Chinese in a series of violent battles along the Amur-Assuri Rivers in the late 1960's.
+Their duties ranged from the prevention of illegal personnel and material movement across Soviet borders, to enforcing poaching laws and managing refugee/immigration, to full blown counterinsurgency and positional defense against invading armies.
+Border Guard troops were the first to resist the German invasion in 1941 and fought the Red Chinese in a series of violent battles along the Amur-Assuri Rivers in the late 1960's.
 They were also engaged in many smaller battles with Afghan guerrillas and Islamic militants during the last years of the Soviet Union.
-All branches of service were represented within their ranks; from infantry, armor, artillery, aviation, to naval forces.
-Except for the naval elements which wore naval uniforms with green piping, Border Guard troops were instantly recognizable by their distinctive "kelly" green topped visor caps.
-This recognizing feature has remained unchanged since the 1920's (continuing in Russia to this day).
-Although officially part of the KGB for most of its post-war existence, Border Guards were distinct from the other uniformed elements of the KGB (which wore blue banded, army style caps) and hence rate their own page.
+All branches of service were represented within their ranks; from infantry, armor, artillery, aviation, administration and logistics, to maritime forces.
+Except for the maritime border elements which wore naval uniforms with green piping, Border Guard troops were instantly recognizable by their distinctive "kelly" green topped visor caps.
+This unique mark of distinction has remained unchanged since 1923 (and continues in Russia to this day).
+Another unique feature of Soviet Border Guard caps was their continued use of napped wool as the crown fabric for the entire post-WWII Soviet era.
+All other services transitioned to non-napped wool blends for their crown fabric by 1969.

 A thumbnail image accompanies each cap description.
 Clicking on that thumbnail will bring up a larger, higher resolution image.